hidecode221b/Radia/readme_mac_python.md

-# How to make/build the radia on python 3.7.9/macOS 12.7.5
+# How to make/build the radia on python/macOS

 This is a note to build radia on python/macOS.
 When python is updated, you can make a new so in the following procedure.
 I tested radia.so with python version [2.7](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-27m-darwin.so), [3.7](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-37m-darwin.so), [3.8](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-38-darwin.so), [3.9](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-39-darwin.so), [3.10](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-310-darwin.so) but you can build it on your environment in the same way.
 You can also see [YouTube Video](https://youtu.be/mbbfCD5LF5c).